Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 f !== g; // ...but are NOT the same function
 ```

-On its own, this is not a very powerful mechanism; but knowing that a nested function can access the variables from higher scopes, we can do something like this:
+On its own, this is not a very powerful mechanism; however, now that we know nested functions can access variables from higher scopes, we can do something like this:

 ```js
 function newDie(sides) {